TaoStarlit/English/book/draftForHome.md

+### math technique for CS:
+#### pronunciation:
+- numeric: O-ric . | eg. all computation happens on the numeric coefficients in front of them.
+- exponent: component:  exO comO | with exponent
+- equation: vision
+- concrete instance: (real and soild, not abstract.  concrete and abstract are both O-, so con: lot; ab: apple)
+- simultaneously: OoOo ous
+- subtract:  verb: subO. | eg. We do this by subtracting 3 times equation 1 from equation 2.... using the last line we eliminate the entries in the 3rd column in lines one and two | (take away (a number or amount) from another to calculate the difference.)
+- inevitable: Ooble. | Always work with the compact notation, not the explicit equations containting variables or you will inevitably get confused.
+- fraction: Otion . | a numerical quality that is not a whole number.
+- contradictory: history Otory  lot+schwa+history (mutally opposed or inconsistent)
+- irrelevant: ir O o ant. | eg. inrelevant equation:  look at constrain
+- constrain: verb: con is schwa. | eg. this means the equation does not constrain the value of x in any way. |  (compel or force (someone) to follow a particular course of action.)

+### advanced writing:
+#### pronunciation:
+- prepare: oO ; preparation OoOtion :  e in o is scawa;  e in O is set or bed
+- in 2nd phase
+- noun phrase

+#### sentence structure:
+1. aims to do sth., based on sth. , and sth.
+This book , take your write to 7.0 or higher level,  our many years of successfully preparing students for the IELTS exam,  our experience as IELTS Writing examiners.
+2. 4 things, in each of the classes: IELTS examiners are looking for , and this book is designed to help you .
+3. discuss xx, express + view, explain the cause of, make some suggestions, state yours view, justify your opinion; sides of xx, cause of, make suggestion about how to, view about a topic.:you have to discuss the positive and negative sides of a topic and then express your view; you have to explain the causes of a common social problem and make some suggestions about how to solve it. state your view about a topic, then justify your opinion.
+4. a range of xx in different xx: the books contains a range of texts in different styles.
+5. make xx adj. and to do: This makes the topics enjoyable and to introduce you to a range of natural and useful vocabulary.
+5. have/contain xx which function: Each unit contains grammar exercises which show you how to apply grammar rules to your writing.

+#### feature of this book
+1. Academic vocabulary for writing:  This book contains many exercises which shows how to write using the correct academic style.
+1. Sample student answers: Each unit contains at least one real essay written by an IELTS student.
+We have given examiners's comments and suggestions at the end of each answer, to help you learning from these answers.
+1. Check and challenge, chance to do xx relative clause have done: At the end of each unit, you have the change to revise the language you have studied, and to extend your language with extra challenges.
+1. Practice question: At the end of each of the Check and challenge pages, there are one or two extra questions for you to apply what you've learned in the unit.

 ### vocabulary: globalization - ageing society
 41. astonding: the summit offers astonding view. -- surprising, impressive or notable
 1. concerning: I find many of my comments very concerning -- cause anxiety; worring.